 Stop 5.
 Glenmacnass Waterfall

-Our second last stop on the Sally Gap Drive is Glenmacnass Waterfall.
-As you drive along Military Road, keep an eye out for a car park on your right.
+Our second last stop on the Sally Gap Cycle / Drive is Glenmacnass Waterfall.
+As you drive along Old Military Road, keep an eye out for a car park on your right.
 Pull in here and hop out.

 You should immediately be greeted by the sound of a stream.
-Walk along Military Road (stay tight to the little grassy verge and keep an ear out for oncoming cars) for around 40 seconds and the waterfall will come into view.
+Walk along Military Road (stay very close to the little grassy verge and keep an ear out for oncoming cars) for around 40 seconds and the waterfall will come into view.

 This is a grand little spot to kick-back for a while.
 There’s a fine view out over the valley and there are plenty of little places to sit and admire the scenery that lays before you.

 The final stop in our Sally Gap Drive guide is the Wicklow Heather.
 If you’re feeling peckish or if you just fancy a coffee, this is a handy drive from Glenmacnass.

 It’s also a ridiculously cosy spot, which makes it the perfect hideaway for those of you visiting during the colder months and looking to warm up.

 Another good option for food is the nearby Coach House in Roundwood.
 If you visit during the winter you can expect a roaring fire and a hearty feed.

 Sally Gap walks

 So, there are an almost endless number of different Sally Gap Walks that you can try.
 However, 3 stand out above the rest, in my opinion: